 While it’s different to agree upon a definition we will venture to find a way to describe the term hipster music.
 In the modern age it’s music not enjoyed in the mainstream.
 It’s represented with pride by people living on the periphery.
 What is punk rock’s influence on society?
 It’s a code.
 Music that can only be properly enjoyed by a small group of chosen ones.

-These groups share very little in terms of musical styles, but they share similar ambitions.
+The groups that make up the hipster index share very little in terms of musical styles, but they share similar ambitions.
 They all feature a level of eccentricity to their music.
 Their visions are often outlandish.
 At the same time, their sound is rarely abrasive enough to keep more traditional music fans away.
 And, they can even get sneaked into on to indie disco playlists on occasion.

 Bands with fuzzy guitars and fast drumming of the garage rock variety continue to be popular in the world, representing the retro and forward visions all at once.
 The 2001 alumni The Strokes, Interpol continue to enjoy considerable popularity.
-The now defunct duo of the White Stripes is modern rock gospel.
+The now-defunct duo of the White Stripes is modern rock gospel albeit still very popular in 2020.
 And newer bands like the Arctic Monkeys and the Black Keys play routinely to large festival crowds.
 Yes, ye’ ole’ hipster can still sell tickets.

 While we are on the subject, the hipster style also shows an openness towards electronica flourishes.
 Many of the most famous bands take an EDM approach to their music.
 Bands like Kasabian and Tame Impala have taken the mix all the way to the big festival stages.
 Genres like witch-